CamilleLamoureux/CryptographyProject1/README.md

    3. Shift by one location to the left all the letters which indexes are between 3 and 13
    4. Insert in the blank the letter which has been memorized earlier

+### Decipherig a text
+It's based on the same principle, but this time we find the cipher letter in _keyLeft_ and we decipher it taking the letter of the same index in _keyRight_.

+We reorder _keyLeft_ and _keyRight_ in the exact same way that in the ciphering.

 ## Example of use
 In this example we will have at the beginning :